Conductor

 sglysson@calpoly.edu, 805-756-1548

 Scott Glysson is director of choral activities and vocal studies at Cal Poly.
 He has been recognized for his achievements in conducting in both the choral and orchestral genres.
 As the conductor of university, high school and community ensembles, he performs both nationally and internationally.
-His conducting engagements include the Mozart Requiem with the Pazardzhik Symphony Orchestra in Bulgaria, the Dan Forrest Requiem with members of the Royal Academy of Music in Dublin, Ireland, the Vivaldi Gloria with the Bel Canto Chorus and Nairobi Conservatory Orchestra in Kenya, and the Haydn Te Deum with the New England Symphonic Orchestra in the world-famous Carnegie Hall in New York City.
+His conducting engagements include leading orchestras and choirs in more than15 countries and on 5 continents, as well as multiple engagements in Carnegie Hall and Lincoln Center in New York City.
+Under his leadership at Cal Poly, his groups have performed at both state and regional American Choral Directors Association Conferences (ACDA).

 Glysson previously served as director of choral activities at West Liberty University in Wheeling, West Virginia.
 He has also held the position of artistic director and conductor of the Tucson Masterworks Chorale, assistant director of the internationally recognized Tucson Arizona Boys Chorus, assistant conductor of the Reston Chorale and teaching positions at several high schools in the Washington, D.C., area.